-- 5. From the Main Menu, select "Run Assay". - 6.
-Open up a cobas[°] Cdiff assay tube pouch and take out the assay tube.
-When prompted to scan Liat Tube ID, select "Scan" and place the cobas[°] Cdiff assay tube horizontally on the table beneath the barcode reader so that the red scan light is over the entire barcode. - 7.
-When prompted to scan the sample ID, select "Scan" to scan the sample barcode.
+- 5. From the main menu, select "Run Assay". - 6.
+Open up a cobas[®] Cdiff assay tube pouch and take out the assay tube.
+When prompted to Scan Tube ID, select "Scan" and place the cobas[®] Cdiff assay tube horizontally on the table beneath the barcode reader so that the red scan light is over the entire barcode. - 7.
+When prompted to Scan sample ID, select "Scan" to scan the sample barcode.
 In the case that the sample cannot be scanned, select "Enter" to manually enter the sample ID.